 Moms are there for so much: to ease our tears on the first day of kindergarten, to slap a Band-Aid on that bruised knee, to remind us that our homework still isn’t done, and of course, to celebrate with us.
 And at this stage, she’s there to celebrate one of life’s biggest occasions with you: your wedding day!

 As the ultimate fashion statement, this one article of clothing is probably going to be the most talked about, and most expensive, dress you’ll ever wear.
+That’s right, we’re talking about wedding dresses.
 So, what do you need to know?
 When should you start?
 Where should you go – and what can you expect once you get there?
 Read on for the answers to your most pressing questions, and prepare yourself before you plunge into the world of bridal gowns.

 Who said bright, punchy colors have to be reserved for summer soirees?
 Let bold, colorful tones like pinks and yellows or jewel tones such as purple and teal make a statement as they peek out from your ensemble.
 They’ll look beautiful and give your guests a sense of your fun and exciting personality.